markbeep/markbeep.github.io/content/posts/learning_nim.md

 # Why?
 I dunno.
 I didn't really have a reason to learn a new language.
 I learned about Nim when [Julian](https://xyquadrat.ch/) recommended some cool new low-level languages including [Zig](https://ziglang.org/), [Crystal](https://crystal-lang.org/) and Nim.
 I looked into each and Nim syntax was the one that appealed the most to me.
 Python was my previous most used language, so I was familiar with indentation in programming.
 Appealing points of Nim are it's fairly easy to understand syntax and it being a fairly [fast language](https://github.com/kostya/benchmarks).

-I decided to start learning by following the [tutorial](https://nim-lang.org/docs/tut1.html) on the official nim docs.
+I decided to start learning by following the [tutorial](https://nim-lang.org/docs/tut1.html) on the official Nim docs.
 I additionally started working on a Discord bot so I could test out different things I learned while handling user input and reading into Nim libraries written by other users.

 ___
 # The Surprises